DavidMartinez16/Deep-Learning-Tensorflow/README.md

 The [Dataset](https://www.cis.fordham.edu/wisdm/dataset.php) contains data collected through controlled, laboratory conditions.

+### Results

+The Convolutional Neural Network is capable of classify all the classes with a 88 % of accuracy, it's important to mention that in order to get a better performance you can use more data or create a deeper neural network as well.

 ### Raw Time Series Data
 * Number of examples: 1,098,207
 * Number of attributes: 6